brinnaebent/Strava_in_R/README.md

 # Strava_in_R
-In progress Running Analysis from the Strava API in R This is the bones of an analysis I am trying to implement in an RShiny Web App (thus inputs are denoted as such)
+In progress Running Analysis from the Strava API in R.

+This is the bones of an analysis I am trying to implement in an RShiny Web App (thus inputs are denoted as such)

 **Please note that this is in progress and will be updated**